The Bayes factor surface for searches for new physics: Examples

 Since the goal is testing, we show instead the Bayes factor surface in \cref{fig:inflation}: we show contours of a Bayes factor for a model that predicts a specific $(n_s, r)$ versus the \code{base} ($r = 0$) model defined by Planck.
 We computed the surface from Markov Chain Monte Carlo (MCMC) samples produced from \code{cosmoMC}~\cite{Lewis:2002ah} that are available in the Planck legacy archive~\cite{2015scop.confE..36D}.\footnote{For this example we used the \code{base\_r\_plikHM\_TT\_lowl\_lowE\_lensing\_\{1,2,3,4\}.txt} chains from \code{COM\_CosmoParams\_fullGrid\_R3.01.zip} in ref.~\cite{planck_data}.} Specifically, we computed:

-where each factor was computed through a Savage-Dickey ratio.
-There were no MCMC samples in the shaded regions and we do not extrapolate our contours there.
-Through the Savage-Dickey ratio, we marginalize five parameters in the \code{base} + $r$ model (the dark matter and dark energy densities, the Thomson scattering optical depth, the power of the primordial curvature perturbation, and the angular size of sound horizon).
+where each factor was expressed through an SDDR.
+We estimated the posterior densities $p(r=0)$ and $p(r, n_s)$ using kernel density estimation routines from \code{arViz}~\cite{arviz_2019}.
+There were no MCMC samples in the shaded regions in \cref{fig:inflation} and we do not extrapolate our contours there.
+Through the SDDR, we marginalize five parameters in the \code{base} + $r$ model (the dark matter and dark energy densities, the Thomson scattering optical depth, the power of the primordial curvature perturbation, and the angular size of sound horizon).

 We see in \cref{fig:inflation} that the $95\%$ credible region contour\footnote{For consistency, we recompute credible regions using the same tool-chain as that used for the Bayes factor surface.
 The credible regions are quantitatively similar to the published ones.} corresponds to a Bayes factor of only around $1$.
 Models that make predictions inside the $68\%$ credible region, on the other hand, are favored by more than 10.
 The maximum Bayes factor was $23$.
 Beyond the $95\%$ credible region, we see contours showing models disfavored by $10$ and $100$.
 From the superimposed model predictions, we see that Starobinsky inflation may be favored by about $10$ compared to $r = 0$; $2/3$ and $4/3$ mononomial potentials are favored by about $1$ -- $10$ and cubic inflation is disfavored by about 10 or more.
 Natural inflation makes a range of predictions that sweep across the contours, though only a fraction of predictions are favored by $10$ or more.
+In summary, in contrast to the credible region, the Bayes factor surface shows us the evidence for or against different models of inflation.